denten-books/plain-text/0-intro.md

 The **fifth chapter** is properly about formatting, the layer of mediation between storage and projection.
 There, the computed sign undergoes a series of transfigurations.
-The formatting layer translates structure, from a series of bits arranged into tracks and sectors into letters arranged into sentences and paragraphs.
+The formatting layer translates one type of structure, a series of bits arranged into tracks and sectors, into another, letters arranged into sentences and paragraphs.
 The development of the formatting layer commenced with several "control characters" that were included in the machine alphabets that followed Morse code.
 Initially, these characters were limited in function to actions like "carriage return" or "stop transmission."
-But with time, the formatting layer encompassed all manner of machine instruction, including governance structures like "digital rights management" and "copy protection."
+But with time, the formatting layer encompassed all manner of machine instruction, including structures of governance like "digital rights management" and "copy protection."
 A manufacturer's ability to censor or to surveil electronic books is contained within the formatting layer.
 A theory of formatting is therefore crucial to our ability to interpret digital texts.
 Two rich intellectual histories collide on the pages of this chapter: one, the material history of formatting as a concept in computer science and the other, the intellectual history of form in literary theory.

 The **sixth and final chapter** looks to the site of storage to find the media "homes" that house the vast archives of our private media collections.
 It